-The design of the Host shall be such that it does not radiate noise beyond the specified Noise Limit (see Appendix B) in order that the CSP can deliver maximum coverage and reliability from the ICH.
+The design of the Host shall be such that it does not radiate noise beyond the specified Noise Limit (see Appendix B) have a significant detrimental effect on the performance of the ICH in order that the CSP can deliver maximum coverage and reliability from the ICH.
 The following sections provide information how to test radiated noise.